-Emergency: In the case of a life threatening emergency, call 911 and go to the nearest hospital emergency department Bring your Roswell Park medical record number with you let the ER staff know the last time you were treated at Roswell Park.
+In the case of a life-threatening emergency, call 911 or go to the nearest hospital emergency department.

+Remember to bring your Roswell Park medical record number with you and let the emergency staff know the last time you were treated at Roswell Park.

-Please let us know if you go to the ER or are admitted to the hospital.
-Roswell Park's main number is 716-845-2300.
+Please let us know if you go to any Emergency Department or are admitted to another hospital.
+You can call your Roswell Park Center or Roswell Park's main number 716-845-2300.